MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 ![proactive bot](media/proactive-sample-bot.png)

-## Retrieve and store conversation reference
+## Retrieve and store the conversation reference

 When the Emulator connects to the bot, the bot receives two conversation update activities.
 In the bot's conversation update activity handler, the conversation reference is retrieved and stored in a dictionary as shown below.